huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 used to send data that is not "replayable" transactions.
 For example, a stub resolver MAY transmit a Query as 0-RTT, but MUST NOT transmit an Update.

+## DoQ Error Codes

+The following error codes are defined for use when abruptly terminating streams, aborting reading of streams, or immediately closing connections:

+DOQ_NO_ERROR (0x00):
+: No error.
+This is used when the connection or stream needs to be closed, but there is no error to signal.

+DOQ_INTERNAL_ERROR (0x01):
+: The DoQ implementation encountered an internal error and is incapable of pursuing the transaction or the connection.

+DOQ_TRANSACTION_CANCELLED (0x02):
+: Used in a Stop Sending request to signal that the originator of the query is not anymore interested by the result.
+Also used by the recipient of the request when issuing a Stream Reset in response to a Stop Sending request.

+DOQ_TRANSPORT_PARAMETER_ERROR (0x03):
+: One or some of the transport parameters proposed by the peer are not acceptable.

 # Implementation Requirements